 Frequently Asked Questions

-● I applied to the fall semester but was accepted to the summer semester, what does this mean?
+● I applied to the fall semester but was accepted to the summer semester.
+What does this mean?

 ● Will this take all summer?
 How long is ACE exactly?

 ● Do I have to come to USF on a specific date for orientation?

-should receive updates from the Office of Orientation with details about how to register.
+- Our office coordinates with the Office of Orientation to reserve seats for this orientation.
+This date is included in ACE programming to make your transition convenient.
+Students should receive updates from the Office of Orientation with details about how to register.

 ● Is Orientation just an ACE thing?
 Will there be other students attending, who are not in the ACE program?